bloominstituteoftechnology/CS-Build-Week-2/README.md

 ## Proof

-Get the last valid proof used to mine a new block.
+Get the last valid proof in order to to mine a new block.
 Also returns the current difficulty level, which is the number of `0`'s required at the beginning of the hash for a new proof to be valid.

 The proof of work algorithm for this blockchain is not the same as we used in class.
 It uses a different method: